Board of Directors:

 Rosemary Hagevig – Vice President

-Retired Executive Director of Catholic Community Services, Rosemary is also a former Juneau Assemblymember and Planning Commissioner.
+Retired Executive Director of Catholic Community Services, Rosemary is also a former Juneau Assembly member and Planning Commissioner.
 She has lived in Juneau since 1962.
-Rosemary is a former president of the Alaska Municipal League, Southeast Conference, League of Women Voters, Juneau Gastineau Rotary Club, and Catholic Community Services.
+Rosemary is a former president of the Alaska Municipal League, Southeast Conference, League of Women Voters, Juneau Gastineau Rotary Club, United Way Board, and Catholic Community Services.
 Rosemary serves on the Alaska Committee and worked for 27 years for the Alaska Department of Education and Early Development, ten years as executive staff to the State Board of Education.
+Proud mother of three adult children raised in Juneau/Douglas and grandmother of five.

 Frank Bergstrom – Treasurer

-Having lived 22 years in Juneau, Frank has been the permitting manager for the AJ and Kensington Gold Mines.
-He is the owner/operator of Amerikanuak, Inc. mine services company and has been a Senior Land Manager with the Alaska Mental Health Trust Land Office.
-Frank holds an M.S. in Geological Sciences, volunteers as a Big Brother, and is a ballroom dance instructor.
+Having lived 30 years in Juneau, Frank has been the permitting manager for the AJ and Kensington Gold Mines.
+He is the owner/operator of Amerikanuak Alaska, LLC. mine services company and has been a Senior Land Manager with the Alaska Mental Health Trust Land Office.
+Frank holds an M.S. in Geological Sciences, volunteered as a Big Brother, and is a ballroom dance instructor.

-Corey is a born and raised fourth generation Juneau resident.
-He graduated from Juneau Douglas High School in 1996 and attended the University of Alaska Southeast.
-He started his career as an apprentice with the International Union of Operating Engineers Local 302 and has been a heavy equipment operator for 14 years, operating for both private contractors as well as serving as an operator for the City & Borough of Juneau at the Juneau International Airport for seven winter seasons.
+Corey is a born and raised 4th generation Juneau resident.
+Graduated from Juneau Douglas High School in 1996 and attended the University of Alaska Southeast.
+Started his career as an apprentice with the International Union of Operating Engineers Local 302 and has been a heavy equipment operator for 22 years, operating for both private contractors as well as serving as an operator for the City & Borough of Juneau at the Juneau International Airport for seven winter seasons.
 Additional service includes working as a pipeline training instructor for the Alaska Operating Engineers Employers Training Trust in Fairbanks for four years as well as operating on the North Slope for four winters.
-Corey is currently the Southeast District 8 Representative for the International Union of Operating Engineers Local 302.
-Corey has been a member of the Juneau Snow Mobile Club since 2006.
-He is married to Juneau Douglas High School Dance Team coach Christa Baxter and they have two children Brayden and Haylee.
+He is currently the Southeast District 8 Representative for the International Union of Operating Engineers Local 302.
+Corey is married to Christa Baxter who owns Fusion Dance Company.
+They have two children Brayden and Haylee.

 Richard Burns – Director